Medical University of Łódź: Aspect

 At the Medical University of Lodz, students are instructed from a 250 plus Basic Science and Clinical Medicine Faculty, composed of physicians, teachers and researchers.
-Most faculty members of the university holds a dual MD/PhD.
-Degree, and all are board certified in their respective specialties.
+Most faculty members of the university hold a dual MD/PhD degree, and all are board certified in their respective specialties.

 The Medical University is the biggest state medical university in Poland implementing the following basic tasks: